anthonylangsworth/Meraki/README.md

 # Meraki Dashboard API .Net Client

-[Meraki](meraki.cisco.com) is a network appliance vendor acquired by Cisco in 2012 that focuses on cloud management and ease of use.
-The devices are increasingly popular with companies of any size looking to simply their network management.
+[Meraki](http://meraki.cisco.com) is a network appliance vendor acquired by Cisco in 2012 that focuses on cloud management and ease of use.
+Their devices are increasingly popular with companies of any size looking to simply their network management.

 Meraki provides a limited web API for managing their devices called the [Dashboard API](https://dashboard.meraki.com/api_docs).
 Meraki provides wrappers in NodeJS (JavaScript), Ruby and Python but not for C#.
-This library is the beginnings of a C# wrapper over the Meraki Dashboard APIs.
+This library is the beginnings of a C# wrapper.
 Its goals are:
 1. Wrap the Meraki APIs, making callable with the least effort.
 1. Follow C# standards and conventions as much as possible.
 For example, provide lists and enums with transparent converions.
 1. Allow easy mocking to make automated testing of calling code easier.